vidyagames998/vidyagames998.github.io/totk/gsi.md

 # Great Sky Island
+This is the opening area to the game.
+In this area the game has very good game design and utilizes unique ways of introducing you a basic concept and having you use it later on.
+It very much directs you where to go.
+While it's likely not needed, I'm going to go in depth for this first part of the guide.

 - Grab the broken sword, cut the vines with y
 - Talk to hand to open the door and head through
 - Only jump into water with stamina or you will die